 Great recreation of the original TB-303

 The Roland TB-03 is a great recreation of the original analog TB-303.
 Of course, everybody knows the sound of 303 even if they don’t know the name of the device.
 It is the basic sound of any “acid” music.
-Roland came out with the TB-03 in 2016 and it was a hit, mostly because of the cult status of the orignal TB-303.
+Recently, Roland came out with the TB-03 in 2016 and it was a hit, mostly because of the cult status of the orignal TB-303.
 Keep in mind that is it part of the Roland boutique series with limited production.
 It was on production for about a year and a half.

-What is cool of the Tb-03 is the fact that Ii offers the possibility of owning a real good piece of electronic music device for an affordable price (compare to the orignal).
+What is cool of the Tb-03 is the fact that it offers the possibility of owning a real good piece of electronic music device for an affordable price (compare to the orignal).
 Use it for what it can do, not for the fact that it imitates something else.

-Getting to know how to use it
+Getting to know how to use the Roland TB-03

 A huge amount of great tutorial videos are out there to show how to use the TB-03.
 Roland itself did a really cool series of TB-03 videos.
 The youtube video list is at the bottom of this post.